Tatra (company): The Tatra 603

-In 1953, amid much dissatisfaction among Communist party leaders with the poor-quality official cars imported from Russia, Tatra was again given permission to produce a luxury car, the Tatra 603.
+In 1953, amid much dissatisfaction among Communist party leaders with the poor-quality official cars imported from Russia, Tatra was again permitted to produce a luxury car, the Tatra 603.
 Much like Tatra's prewar cars, it was driven by a rear-mounted, air-cooled V8 and had the company's trademark aerodynamic styling.
-The Tatra 603 initially featured three headlights and the first prototypes had a central rear stabilising fin, though this feature was lost on production vehicles.
+The Tatra 603 initially featured three headlights, and the first prototypes had a central rear stabilising fin, though this feature was lost on production vehicles.
 It was also fitted with almost American-style thick chrome bumpers with bullets (a.k.a.
 Dagmar bumpers).
 Almost entirely hand-built, Tatras were not available for normal citizens as they were not permitted to buy them.
 The cars were reserved for the Communist Party elite and industrial officials, as well as being exported to most other communist nations as official state cars.
 Notably, Cuban President Fidel Castro had a white Tatra 603, custom-fitted with air conditioning.

 Tatra 603s were built until 1975, a twenty-year reign as one of communism's finest cars.
 Numerous improvements were made during its production run, although not all vehicles built were actually new but rather reconditioned.
 In exchange for a newer model year car, the older vehicle was returned to the factory.
 There, it was upgraded to current model year specifications, refinished, and sent out again as a putatively new vehicle to replace another older T603.
 This makes it difficult to trace the history of surviving vehicles.

 1970s makeover—the Tatra 613

-In 1968 a replacement was developed: the Tatra 613.
+In 1968, a replacement was developed: the Tatra 613.
 It was styled by the Italian styling house of Vignale and was a more modern, less rounded shape.
 It was not until 1973 that the car went into production, and volume production did not begin until the following year.
 Although the layout remained the same, the body was all new, as was the engine, which was equipped with four overhead camshafts, a higher capacity motor (3495 cc) and an output close to 165 bhp.
 In addition, it had been moved somewhat forward for improved balance.
 These cars were built in five series and went through several modifications until production ceased in 1996.
 Over 11,000 cars were built, and sales slowed to a trickle of just a few dozen per year towards the end of production as Tatras began to seem more and more outdated.